cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 There are also things that I'm aware of that I've chosen to exclude because of their lack of relevance, quality, impact, or contribution the community.
-For example, I have chosen to exclude some papers that have claimed to use BEL for modeling purposes, but have not share their underlying knowledge graphs.
+For example, I have chosen to exclude some papers that have claimed to use BEL for modeling purposes, but have not shared their underlying knowledge graphs.
 I have also chosen to exclude papers that present new algorithms for BEL graphs that do not share code or examples.

 Finally, I am not perfect and do not know everything.
 I'm certain I've missed something important, because it turns